Are you about to start a decimal unit? These no-prep printable decimal games are a great way to introduce modeling decimals in a fun, hands-on way.

 A fraction can be any equal parts of a whole, but a decimal is always a multiple of 10.
 As you move to the right of a decimal point you are decreasing 10 times with each step.

-Since that is the case, decimals are best introduced on models that show 1o’s and 1oo’s…and this is what these introduction to decimal games do.
+Since that is the case, decimals are best introduced on models that show 1o’s and 1oo’s…and this is what these introductions to decimal games do.

 This post contains affiliate links from Amazon and other bloggers.